bmborne/bmborne/README.md

 # 👋 Hi, I'm Boniphace Mkindi!

 ## 🚀 About Me
-I'm a passionate **Data Science Enthusiast** with over **5 years of experience** in **Telecommunications and Data Engineering**.
+I'm a passionate **Data Scientist** with over **5 years of experience** in **Telecommunications and Data Engineering**.
 I specialize in transforming complex data into actionable insights and building AI-driven solutions to solve real-world problems.

 ### 🌟 Highlights:
 - **Currently:** Studying MLOPS and NLP